Micouwr/job-application-bot/README.md

 ### Minimum Match Threshold
 Adjust the minimum compatibility score required to enable tailoring:

+1. **Through the GUI (Recommended)**: Use the Settings tab to adjust the threshold with a slider or manual input
+2. **Direct Code Modification**: Edit the value in `config/settings.py`:
 ```python
 # In config/settings.py
 MIN_MATCH_THRESHOLD = 70  # Default: 70%
 ```

+**Threshold Guidelines**:
+- 70-75%: Aggressive applications (lower match tolerance)
+- 80%: Balanced approach (recommended default)
+- 85-90%: Conservative applications (higher match requirements)

 ### Role Levels
 Choose the appropriate role level for optimal tailoring: